blocknap/blocknap-docker-configuration/README.md

  4.Go back to the upper folder and execute the command "docker-compose up -d cockroach", to startup the data base.

- 5.With a database tool as dbeaver connect to the database (cockroach) to create the tables that BlockNap will use.
+ 5.With a database tool as [Dbeaver](https://dbeaver.io/ "Dbeaver") connect to the database (cockroach) to create the tables that BlockNap will use.

 6.The data to connect the database if you execute the docker-compose in your laptop:
     - host:localhost